proggy/lnote/README.md

 lnote
 =====

-Write notes in LaTeX format, directly from the command line.
+Compose notes in LaTeX format on the command line.
 Organize the notes in notebooks.
-Automatically create a notebook for the current day if no other notebook is selected.
+Automatically create a notebook for the current day if no specific notebook is selected.
 View and edit the notes of each day or notebook.
 Select one or more notebooks or a certain timerange and export them to a PDF file, or merge them into a new notebook.

 Copyright notice
 ----------------

-Copyright (C) 2013-2014 Daniel Jung.
+Copyright (C) 2013-2023 Daniel Jung.
-Contact: djungbremen@gmail.com
+Contact: proggy-contact@mailbox.org

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free